 Impact of COVID-19 Pandemic on Business - The global spread of COVID-19 created significant market volatility and economic uncertainty and disruption during 2021 and 2022.
 The Company was adversely affected by the deterioration and increased uncertainty in the macroeconomic outlook as a result of the impact of COVID-19.
 We have experienced and may continue to experience disruptions in our supply chain, due in part to the global impact of the COVID-19 pandemic.
 Depending upon the duration of the ongoing COVID-19 pandemic-related business interruptions, our customers, suppliers, manufacturers, and partners may suspend or delay their engagements with us, which could result in a material adverse effect on our financial condition and ability to meet current timelines.
-In addition, the COVID-19 pandemic has affected and may continue to adversely affect, among other things, demand for our products and the ability to test and assess our robotic systems with potential customers, any of which adversely affects or business, results of operations, and financial condition will depend on future developments that are highly uncertain.
+In addition, the COVID-19 pandemic has affected and may continue to affect our ability to recruit skilled employees to join our team.
+The conditions caused by the COVID-19 pandemic have adversely affected and may continue to adversely affect, among other things, demand for our products and the ability to test and assess our robotic systems with potential customers, any of which adversely affects our business, results of operations, and financial condition.
+The duration and extent of the COVID-19 pandemic's impacts cannot be accurately predicted at this time, and the ultimate direct and indirect impacts on our business, results of operations, and financial condition will depend on future developments that are highly uncertain.